diku-dk/futhark/docs/usage.rst

     special string ``#k``, where ``k`` is an integer, can be used to pick the *k*-th device, numbered from zero.

+  ``--default-thread-block-size INT``

+    The default size of GPU thread blocks that are launched.
+Capped to the hardware limit if necessary.

+  ``--default-num-thread-blocks INT``

+    The default number of GPU thread blocks that are launched.

   ``-P/--profile``

     Measure the time taken by various GPU operations (such as kernels)